VladTrut/DungeonArena-HfT-TestRepo2/README.md

 # DungeonArena

 Hi!
-This is the software project of Hochschule für Technick in Stuttgart.
+This is the software project of Hochschule für Technik in Stuttgart.
 We are making a simple RPG game for iOS and OS X.

 #Gameplay